itbr-canada-community/documentos/code-of-conduct.md

 ## 9. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify a community organizer with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify a community organizer with a concise description of your grievance using the contact methods already provide by this document.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 10. Scope